justinbleach/saml-client/README.md

 [![MIT license](http://img.shields.io/badge/license-MIT-brightgreen.svg)](https://github.com/coveo/saml-client/blob/master/LICENSE)
 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/com.coveo/saml-client/badge.svg)](https://maven-badges.herokuapp.com/maven-central/com.coveo/saml-client)

-# 🚨 This project is no longer maintained and looking for an owner 🚨

-We are no longer using this project internally at Coveo, and we don't have time to properly maintain it.
-If you are interested in taking over the project, please open an issue to let us know.

-Thanks everyone for your contributions over the years!

 # Dead Simple SAML 2.0 Client

 This library implements a very simple SAML 2.0 client that allows retrieving an authenticated identity from a compliant identity provider, using the HTTP POST binding.